-The Middle Men are a curious organization that handles a worldwide bounty hunter network known as the Bounty Board that works to bring contracts and clients closer to the actual bounty hunters.
+The Middle Men are a curious organization that handles a worldwide bounty hunter network known as the Bounty Board that works to bring contracts and clients closer to the actual bounty hunters who choose to peruse the Middle Men's services and partake in the ranking.
 The Middle Men themselves work as messengers and liasons, taking the contracts from client anonymously and passing them onto an interested "Contractor", which is a universal name for mercenaries, contract killers, soldiers of fortune and bounty hunters used by the Middle Men.
 Once the contract is completed, the Middle Men pick up the money from their client and hands it over to the bounty hunter.
 If the client refuses to pay... well, then the Middle Men will give up their identity to the unpaid contract killer.
 That is the only time they will give out the client's identity.
 They all dress in a similar manner, fit for someone in mourning.
 A man only known as Smiling Man seems to be their de facto leader.
 All of them are believed to have been former assassins, and while noone can be certain they are indeed a force to be reckoned with and not to be taken lightly.
 That said, there seems to be few records of their actual work.

 Wayland Talos, Underworld Weaponsmith